 “I do research with girls and some of them remember that their dad just disappeared and got cold,” Whitney says.
 “It’s so sad, and they’re sad even years later, because it hurts.
 The challenge for dads, especially, is to stay engaged and affectionate.
 You might be more mindful of how you touch her, but you want to listen to her signals.”

 For single or gay dads who might not know the mechanics of how to use feminine hygiene products or have a wife to explain that to them, it’s valuable to provide their daughter with options for resources — like an aunt, a cousin, or a family friend.
 It’s definitely okay to recognize where your knowledge might be lacking.

 The most important part about being a supportive parent during a teen girl’s journey through puberty, though, is that parents need to accept that their kids might just be mean to them sometimes.
 The upshot?
 Get over it.

-“Their emotions amp up before the cognitive thinking, delayed gratification parts of their brain, are fully developed.
+“Their emotions amp up before the cognitive thinking and delayed-gratification parts of their brain are fully developed.
 They are really feeling those feelings.
 It’s not that they’re dramatic.
 The drama is because they really, deeply feel,” says Whitney.

 Expect that kids will rebuff your attempts to connect, lash out at parents, and sometimes be rude.
 It’s not going to be 24/7 and it’s also not going to last forever, explains Whitney.
 “Get your ego out of it and just know this is par for the course.
 It doesn’t mean she doesn’t love you or that she will always say no. And sometimes, she’ll say yes.”